George David Kieffer: University of California Board of Regents

-Life as a Composer
+Life as a composer

-Throughout his professional and civic career Kieffer has composed music, first as a young singer-songwriter, but subsequently including a wide variety of film/television, solo piano, and orchestral music.
+Throughout his professional and civic career, Kieffer has composed music, first as a young singer-songwriter, but subsequently including a wide variety of film/television, solo piano, and orchestral music.
 He wrote music for both of Steve Martin's The Pink Panther films, Billy: The Early Years, Rebound, episodes of the T.V. show Fame, and more.

 On the classical side, George David Kieffer’s work “Responders” written for the West Point Band was selected for Fifteen-Minutes-of-Fame to be presented at a 15 year memorial concert for the attacks of September 11.
 His composition, "Arlington", debuted in 2014 with the Gulf Coast Symphony Orchestra.
 In 2015 he added lyrics and the piece was released on YouTube with the lyrics sung by the Los Angeles Master Chorale.
 Additionally, his "Fanfare For The Special Olympics" debuted with the Special Olympics in 2015.
 That piece was later recorded with the City of Prague Philharmonic Orchestra, along with many other orchestral works.
 This became The Ambassador's Wife and Other Stories, released in September 2021 by Navona Records.
 As put by Cinemusical's Steven Kennedy, "[The Ambassadors Wife has] a great sense of romantic musical language, strong thematic writing, and often witty orchestral writing".

 Kieffer also has a large catalogue of released and unreleased music for solo piano.
 His debut album, Encounters With the Moon, was nominated for SoloPiano.com's Best “Contemporary and Modern” Album of 2019.
 Since then, he has released a constant stream singles, each with their own character and unique voice.
 These works for solo piano have been performed internationally, most recently in multiple Chinese cities by Russian pianist Angela Cholakyan.
+In 2023 Kieffer released his second solo piano album, Piano Songs: Solo Piano Vol. II.

-His entire catalogue can be found at www.georgedavidkieffer.com.
+Most of his catalogue can be found at www.georgedavidkieffer.com.